aminnairi/kryptonian/README.md

     response: Kryptonian.Kalel.array({
       message: "Response should be an array",
       rules: [],
-      schema: Kryptonian.Kalel.record({
+      schema: Kryptonian.Kalel.object({
-        message: "Response should be a record",
+        message: "Response should be an object",
         rules: [],
         fields: {
           createdAt: Kryptonian.Kalel.date({
-            message: "Response record should have a property createdAt that is a date",
+            message: "Response object should have a property createdAt that is a date",
             rules: []
           }),
           name: Kryptonian.Kalel.text({
-            message: "Response record should have a property name that is a string",
+            message: "Response object should have a property name that is a string",
             rules: []
           })
         }